-Undertaking a PhD is a serious commitment, and involves careful financial planning at the time of application and for the duration of the program.
+Undertaking a PhD is a serious financial commitment, and involves careful financial planning at the time of application and for the duration of the programme.
 Prices will almost inevitably rise and you must allow for this when planning your finances.
 Your costs will comprise both tuition fees and living costs.

 The School of Business and Management accepts applications from candidates intending to self-fund their PhD studies.
 Students whose fees are not paid directly to the university via a third party organisation are classed as self-funded.
 It should be noted that the School of Business and Management does not allow full-time PhD students to do paid work of more than six hours per week.